jolonf/bitcom-protocols/attribution-protocol.md

 - `name` - The name of the contributor, this may not necessarily represent the name of the creator of the content
 - `contact` - Any text can be used for contact including web address, email, social media handle, phone number, etc.
+- `role` - Particularly useful if there are multiple attribution protocols.
+E.g. developer, designer, writer, artist.
 - `license` - e.g. Creative Commons (e.g. `CC BY`), copyright, GPL, MIT, etc.
 - `sponsor` - BSV or paymail address.
 Other handles/addresses can be used but may not be supported by the application.
 - `defaultAmount` - Default amount in the specified `currency` to tip.
 The `defaultAmount` is only a suggestion and the application may not honour it.
 A fixed point number with no currency symbols.
 Dot `.` separator, no commas `,`.